Last summer, just when I’d finished a new page on my website, I clicked the wrong button and completely nuked my website. Oops.

-The experience was deeply transformative, and the lesson I learned might be relevant to you, because the process wasn’t just an upgrade to my website:
+The experience was deeply transformative, and some of the lessons I learned might be relevant to you, because the process wasn’t just an upgrade to my website:

 And when you’re trying to sell your services, that self-identity is massively important.